Preparation

 We pray to the Lord:

-our government officials and community leaders.
+2. For our government officials and community leaders.

 May they become God's instruments